-College Bound Scholarship
+College Bound Program

-SCHOLARSHIP 📤
+SCHOLARSHIP 📥

-The College Bound Scholarship is a state funded program managed by the Washington Student Achievement Council.
+The College Bound commitment is a state-funded program managed by the Washington Student Achievement Council.
 It is an early promise of state financial aid to help pay for education after high school.
-The scholarship combines with other state financial aid to cover college tuition at public college rates, some fees, and some money for books.
-If you have been in foster care any time from grade 7 to age 21 and have not graduated high school, you are automatically enrolled into the College Bound Scholarship program.
-For more information about the program, scholarship requirements, and about other financial aid options in Washington, visit www.collegebound.www.collegebound.www.collegebound.www.gov, or call 888-535-0747, option 1.
+College Bound funding combines with other state financial aid to cover college tuition at public college rates, some fees, and some money for books.
+If you have been in foster care any time from grade 7 to age 21 and have not graduated from high school, you are automatically enrolled in the College Bound program.
+For more information about the program, eligibility requirements, and other financial aid options in Washington, visit www. collegebound.wa.gov, email collegebound@wsac.wa.gov, or call 888-535-0747, option 1.